cloudflare/cloudflare-docs/content/rules/transform/url-rewrite/create-api.md

 title: Create a rule via API
 pcx-content-type: how-to
 type: overview
-order: 2
+weight: 3
+layout: list
+meta:
+  title: Create a URL Rewrite Rule via API
 ---

 # Create a URL Rewrite Rule via API

-Use the [Rulesets API](https://developers.cloudflare.com/ruleset-engine/rulesets-api) to create URL Rewrite Rules via API.
+Use the [Rulesets API](/ruleset-engine/rulesets-api) to create URL Rewrite Rules via API.
 Define the rewrite configuration in the `action_parameters` field.
-Refer to [URL rewrite examples](/transform/url-rewrite/examples) for examples of rule definitions.
+Refer to [URL rewrite examples](/rules/transform/url-rewrite/examples/) for examples of rule definitions.

 When creating a URL Rewrite Rule via API, make sure you:

 *   Set the rule action to `rewrite`
-*   Define the [URL rewrite parameters](/transform/url-rewrite/reference/parameters) in the `action_parameters` field according to the type of URL rewrite (static or dynamic)
+*   Define the [URL rewrite parameters](/rules/transform/url-rewrite/reference/parameters/) in the `action_parameters` field according to the type of URL rewrite (static or dynamic)
 *   Deploy the rule to the `http_request_transform` phase at the zone level

 ***

 Follow this workflow to create a URL Rewrite Rule for a given zone via API:

-1. Use the [List existing rulesets](https://developers.cloudflare.com/ruleset-engine/rulesets-api/view#list-existing-rulesets) method to check if there is already a ruleset for the `http_request_transform` phase at the zone level.
+1. Use the [List existing rulesets](/ruleset-engine/rulesets-api/view#list-existing-rulesets) method to check if there is already a ruleset for the `http_request_transform` phase at the zone level.

-2. If the phase ruleset does not exist, create it using the [Create ruleset](https://developers.cloudflare.com/ruleset-engine/rulesets-api/create) method with the zone-level endpoint.
+2. If the phase ruleset does not exist, create it using the [Create ruleset](/ruleset-engine/rulesets-api/create) method with the zone-level endpoint.
 In the new ruleset properties, set the following values:

     *   **kind**: `zone`
     *   **phase**: `http_request_transform`

-3. Use the [Update ruleset](https://developers.cloudflare.com/ruleset-engine/rulesets-api/update) method to add a URL Rewrite Rule to the list of ruleset rules (check the examples below).
-Alternatively, include the rule in the [Create ruleset](https://developers.cloudflare.com/ruleset-engine/rulesets-api/create) request mentioned in the previous step.
+3. Use the [Update ruleset](/ruleset-engine/rulesets-api/update) method to add a URL Rewrite Rule to the list of ruleset rules (check the examples below).
+Alternatively, include the rule in the [Create ruleset](/ruleset-engine/rulesets-api/create) request mentioned in the previous step.

 ## Required API token permissions